tinymce/tinymce-docs/integrations/react.md

 keywords: integration integrate react reactjs create-react-app
 ---

-Integration with React is currently done through [react-tinymce](https://github.com/instructure-react/react-tinymce) a third party module maintained by [Matt Zabriskie](https://github.com/mzabriskie).
+Integration with React is easily done with our [@tinymce/tinymce-react](https://github.com/tinymce/tinymce-react) package.
 This how-to shows you how to setup a project using [react](https://facebook.github.io/react/), [tinymce](/docs/demo/basic-example/) and [Create React App](https://github.com/facebookincubator/create-react-app).

 ## 1. Installing `create-react-app`